 - Measurements of water quality and aquatic habitat may be taken.

 - An evaluation of the drainage system's location and condition is conducted.

 - Properties where easements might be needed are identified and staff discusses and acquires easements from property owners.

 - A conceptual level design effort may occur.

 - A cost analysis is conducted to determine if the project meets Storm Water Services' standards and program goals.

 - The feasibility phase is used to determine if a project is viable and will continue on further.
 There is no certainty that the project will move on to construction.

-- Sometimes Storm Water Services utilizes consultants to perform feasibility analyzes including water quality monitoring or surveying.
+- On occasion, Storm Water Services utilizes consultants to perform feasibility analyses, including water quality monitoring or surveying.
 Property owners may see these consultants working in the area.

 - Typically, there will not be any construction activity or heavy equipment used during the feasibility phase.